hiltontj/tylermcginnis-hacker-news/README.md

 ## React Hooks!

-_NOTE: I am refactoring this application to use React Hooks over the vanilla ES6 class components. `git checkout hooks` to see these changes._
+_I have finished refactoring this application to use React Hooks over the vanilla ES6 class components._

 ## Setup